 Certified Detention Officers

-All certified detention officers are required to complete a two hundred forty (240) hour basic training academy sponsored and run on site by the Sheriff’s Office.
+All certified detention officers are required to complete a three hundred twenty (320) hour basic training academy sponsored and run on site by the Sheriff’s Office.
 In addition, all certified detention officers are required to complete eight (8) hours of in-service training per calendar year.
 Special duty assignments and teams may require additional training.

 All civilian employees assigned to either the Patrol, Detention, or Administration Bureau receive hands on field training upon their initial assignment within their specific section.
 All employees are encouraged to seek professional development training which they feel will benefit them as well as the department.
 Additional training is mandated as required by department policy, county policy, and OSHA.
 Special duty assignments and teams may require additional training.